Peppe/PagedTable/README.md

 }
 ```

-Complex Example with Lazy Loading (in Java)
+## Complex Example with Lazy Loading (in Java)

+In case you need lazy loading from database you might need this kind of paged table implementation.
+This is just an example and I don't think usable in real world project.
+If you want lazy container without much effort try to look here: [Lazy Container](https://github.com/ondrej-kvasnovsky/lazy-container).

 ```java
 public class PagedtableExample extends UI {